 So I came up with different strategies to game the system and take out the middle man.

-Some slaughterhouses sometimes host internal markets or have wholesale butcheries located around, like in Brussels.
-Look for a slaughterhouse in your city, and if you can’t buy directly from them, see if they don’t have a butchery.
+Some slaughterhouses host internal markets or have wholesale butcheries like in Brussels.
+Look for a slaughterhouse in your city, and see if they don’t have a butchery.

-Look for B2B butcheries and call them to see if there is a day in the week when you can come buy as a consumer.
+Look for B2B butcheries and call them to ask if there is a day in the week when you can come buy as a consumer.
 That’s what I did in Brugges.

 Open-air markets often have meat producers or wholesalers selling their meat at wholesale prices.
 That’s what I did in Warsaw.